 Your body is intelligent and has a reservoir of all amino acids that it maintains and uses for combining amino acids.
 Think of that reservoir as a piggy bank.
 When you eat a meal that does not contain a specific amount of all essential amino acids, your body takes the necessary amount of amino acids from the reservoir, combines it with the amino acids from your meal, and then uses all that to synthesize a complete protein.

 On average, your body sends about 90 grams of different amino acids from its reservoir into your digestive tract.
-This is a normal thing that happens every day inside your body.
-And this is why you need not worry about combining protein at every meal.
-Of course, this does not mean that you can eat only tomatoes and cucumbers for an entire month, but it also does not mean that you have to eat all fruits and vegetables every day.
+This is a normal thing that happens every day inside your body and because of that, if your daily nutrition is centered around a whole food plant-based diet, you need not worry about combining protein for every meal.
+Of course, this doesn’t mean that you can eat only tomatoes and cucumbers for an entire month, but it also does not mean that you have to combine certain proteins for meals.

 Another major difference between plant and animal protein are the things which you get with them.
-When you eat meat, eggs, and dairy, along with the protein, you also get cholesterol and saturated fat, but no fiber and antioxidants and when you eat fruit and vegetables, along with the protein, you also get fiber, vitamins, and antioxidants, but no cholesterol.
+When we consume meat, eggs, and dairy, along with the animal protein, we also get cholesterol, high amounts of saturated fat, and almost no antioxidants, as well as no fiber at all.
+But when we eat fruit and vegetables, along with the protein and all the essential amino acids, we also get fiber, vitamins, antioxidants, and no cholesterol.